vovka/my-geek-blog/content/posts/self-developing-agent.draft.md

 ![AI programming terminal screen](https://images.unsplash.com/photo-1563206767-5b18f218e8de?ixid=M3w4MzY0NTR8MHwxfHNlYXJjaHwxN3x8YXV0b25vbW91cyUyMEFJJTIwYWdlbnQlMjB0ZXJtaW5hbCUyMGNvZGluZ3xlbnwwfDB8fHwxNzY0ODU4NzgxfDA&ixlib=rb-4.1.0&w=800&h=400&fit=crop)

-Modern AI systems aren't just code-writers or task-planners—they're architects of their own destiny.
-Why slave away crafting bespoke tools when the AI can forge them on the fly?
-Picture a lean, mean setup where the agent's sole primitive power is a bash shell.
-Armed with that, it unlocks a universe of possibilities:
+Modern AI systems are not just code writers or task planners.
+They are builders of their own future.
+Why work hard to make special tools?
+Let the AI create them as needed.

+Picture a simple system.
+The only basic tool is a bash shell.
+With bash, it can:

-- Reading and manipulating files with surgical precision,
+- Read and edit files with care.
-- Spinning up, testing, and debugging programs in real-time,
+- Start, test, and fix programs quickly.
-- Installing libraries and dependencies effortlessly,
+- Install libraries and add-ons easily.
-- Harmonizing with a symphony of pre-existing utilities.

-Envision deploying a "promoted" generalist agent: bash tool at its disposal, plain-text chat for human oversight, no artificial caps on loops or APIs.
-Task it with voice interaction, and it springs into action—first, spawning a web scout to probe audio capture, speech-to-text pipelines, then welding them into a slick submodule with minimal glue code.
-It recycles familiar libraries, innovating only where gaps yawn.
+- Use many ready-made programs.

+Use a smart general agent.
+It has bash access, text chat for human help, no limits on repeats or calls.
+Task: add voice interaction.
+It starts:

+Search web for audio capture and speech-to-text tools.
+Then, combine them into one simple part with little new code.
+It reuses known libraries and adds new only for missing parts.

 ## Voice interfaces and practical tasks